FlatFilers/platform-sdk-starter/README.md

 ### Field Hook
 Field hooks are data hooks that run on individual fields.
 There are three field level hooks, `cast` which transforms strings into the type specified by the field, `compute` which takes the type specified by the field and returns the type specified by the field, and `validate` which take the type specified by the field and returns validation messages.
 ### Workbook
-A workbook is a collection of sheets.
-The sheets of a workbook can be linked together via `ForeignKey`.
+A Workbook is a collection of Sheets.
+The Sheets of a Workbook can be linked together via `ForeignKey`.
 Workbooks are similar to database schemas.

 ## Object Reference